Aquamarine Gemstone Information

 Aquamarine: Varieties or Similar Gemstones:Back to Top

 Aquamarine belongs to the beryl group of minerals.
 There are quite a few different gemstone-quality varieties of beryl, most of which are classified based on color and coloring agents, such as green emerald.
-Aquamarine also occurs with chatoyancy (Cat's Eye) and asterism (Star) effect, which are highly rare and extremely valuable.
+Aquamarine also occurs with chatoyancy (cat's eye effect) and asterism (star effect), which is extremely rare and very valuable.
 These specimens are available as cabochon cuts.
-Other gems that can closely resemble aquamarine color including Larimar, Amazonite, Tourmaline, Sapphire and Spinel.
+Other gems that can closely resemble aquamarine include Larimar, amazonite, tourmaline, sapphire and spinel.

 Aquamarine Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

-According to saga, aquamarine originated in the treasure chest of fabulous mermaids, and has, since ancient times, been regarded as 'the sailors' lucky stone'.
+According to legend, aquamarine originated in the treasure chest of fabulous mermaids, and has since ancient times, been regarded as 'the sailor's lucky stone'.
 Aquamarine derives its name from the Latin term for seawater and has a long tradition of being a stone for those who spend much of their time at sea.
-The Greeks and the Romans knew aquamarine as the sailor's gem too, ensuring the safe and prosperous passage across many stormy seas.
+The Greeks and the Romans knew aquamarine as the sailor's gem too, believing that it ensured a safe and prosperous passage across stormy seas.
 Legend has it that aquamarines were the prized possessions of many mermaids and would thus protect sailors from the dangers of sea, including warding off sea-sickness.

 In Antiquity, as well as in the Middle Ages people believed that the cosmos is reflected in gemstones.
 It is no surprise that aquamarine is assigned to the planet Neptune and is also one of March's official birthstones.
 The esoteric movement revived the ancient belief and the gem industry made it another marketing tool to promote certain gems.